-The following Action Plan summarizes the programs and projects that SCSWCD will be leading within the Rondout and Neversink Basins between May 2020 and April 2022, and includes updates on program activity through May 1, 2020.
+The following Action Plan summarizes the programs and projects that SCSWCD will be leading within the Rondout and Neversink Basins between May 2021 and April 2023, and includes updates on program activity through March 31, 2021.
 SCSWCD and its Watershed Advisory Group will lead the effort for each action item and work cooperatively with watershed partners including Denning, Neversink, Ulster and Sullivan Counties, NYC DEP, NYS DEC, and CWC.
-Funding sources for action items is provided by NYC DEP in contract CAT-495 through February 2025.
-This Action Plan identifies goals to address Stream Management Plan and Local Flood Analysis recommendations for implementation by Rondout Neversink Stream Program in the period 2020-2022.
-See the Projects tab at www.rondoutneversink.org for restoration activities by year from 2011-2019.
-Additional project details and funding amounts can be found at https://catskillstreams.org/stream-management-program/project-maps/.
+Funding sources for action items are provided by NYC DEP in contract CAT-495 through February 2025.
+This Action Plan identifies goals to address Stream Management Plan and Local Flood Analysis recommendations for implementation by Rondout Neversink Stream Program in the period 2021-2023.
+See the Projects tab at www.rondoutneversink.org for restoration activities by year from 2011-2020.

 How to read this document: The Action Plan is organized around key program areas.
 For each topic area there is a list of recommendations, derived from Stream Management Plans and Local Flood Hazard Mitigation Plans in conjunction with Program stakeholders, in italicized text.
 Under the list of recommendations, tables list planned projects to be carried out by the staff team and through the Stream Management Implementation Program (SMIP).
-Within the tables, items and grants that are new in 2020 are in bolded text.
+Within the tables, items and grants that are new or have been updated in 2021 are in bolded text.
 Summaries of new projects are found beneath each table.